By

-Why eAuctions work for both direct and indirect Spend (and Why Procurement Should Lean In)
+Why eAuctions work for both direct and indirect spend, and why should you lean in?

 Procurement has its share of buzzwords - RFPs, RFIs, tail spend, cost avoidance, TCO, and of course, the trusty eAuction.
 But one of the most useful distinctions in sourcing is the one between direct and indirect spend.
 Too often, eAuctions are associated only the tail spend.
 In reality, they can unlock value across both direct and indirect categories - just in very different ways.